 |When it arises?||In a certain period of time.||Continuous process.|

 Economic Growth is defined as the rise in the money value of goods and services produced by all the sectors of the economy per head during a particular period.
 It is a quantitative measure that shows the increase in the number of commercial transactions in an economy.

-Economic growth can be expressed in terms of gross domestic product (GDP) and gross national product (GNP), that helps in measuring the size of the economy.
+Economic growth can be expressed in terms of gross domestic product (GDP) and gross national product (GNP), which helps in measuring the size of the economy.
 It lets us compare in absolute and percentage change, i.e. how much an economy has progressed since last year.
 It is an outcome of the increase in the quality and quantity of resources and advancement of technology.

 Definition of Economic Development

-Economic Development is defined as the process of increase volume of production along with the improvement in technology, a rise in the level of living, institutional changes, etc. In short, it is the progress in the socio-economic structure of the economy.
+Economic Development is defined as the process of increase in volume of production along with the improvement in technology, a rise in the level of living, institutional changes, etc. In short, it is the progress in the socio-economic structure of the economy.

 Human Development Index (HDI) is the appropriate tool to gauge the development in the economy.
 Based on the development, the HDI statistics rank countries.
-It considers the overall development in an economy regarding the standard of living, GDP, living conditions, technological advancement, improvement in self-esteem needs, the creation of opportunities, per capita income, infrastructural and industrial development and much more.
+It considers the overall development in an economy regarding the standard of living, GDP, living conditions, technological advancement, improvement in self-esteem needs, the creation of opportunities, per capita income, infrastructural and industrial development, and much more.

 Key Differences Between Economic Growth and Economic Development